erock02/backend_mod_1_prework/final_prep/README.md

 Take your time as you go back and refactor your exercises from each section.
 We've included a handy checklist for you to go through below.

-- [ ] I have refactored my `section1` exercises to the best of my ability
+- [ x] I have refactored my `section1` exercises to the best of my ability
-- [ ] I have refactored my `section2` exercises to the best of my ability
+- [ x] I have refactored my `section2` exercises to the best of my ability
-- [ ] I have refactored my `section3` exercises to the best of my ability
+- [ x] I have refactored my `section3` exercises to the best of my ability
-- [ ] I have refactored my `section4` exercises to the best of my ability
+- [ x] I have refactored my `section4` exercises to the best of my ability

 ### Time Management Prep
 In Mod 0 you've learned about different techniques for managing your time at Turing.
 Please create a calendar for your **first 3 weeks of Mod 1**.
 Feel free to make your calendar fit your style, but we suggest that your calendar should include the following: